mhumph/zenboard/README.md

 You need laser focus, deep collaboration and "user-centricity".

 Zenboard is a team board that makes all of this easier.
-[Read more](https://yojava.wordpress.com/2018/01/01/get-superpowers-awesome-team-board/).
+Read more [here](https://yojava.wordpress.com/2018/01/01/give-your-team-superpowers/).

 ## Status